This Fig and Blackberry Galette couldn’t be easier to throw together, yet makes an impressive dessert using perfectly ripe autumnal fruits.

-- 1 tablespoon of honey or brown sugar
+- 1 tbsp honey - or brown sugar

-- Egg beaten for brushing on the pastry
+- 1 egg - beaten for brushing on the pastry

-Brush the pastry edges with beaten egg and bake for 25-30 minutes or until the pastry is golden brown and the fruit cooked through.
+Brush the pastry edges with beaten egg and bake for 25-30 minutes or until the pastry is golden brown and the fruit is bubbling.